descarteslabs/descarteslabs-python/README.md

 Please visit [https://descarteslabs.com](https://descarteslabs.com) for more information about the Descartes Labs Platform and to request access.

 The `descarteslabs` python package, available at [https://pypi.org/project/descarteslabs/](https://pypi.org/project/descarteslabs/), provides client-side access to the Descartes Labs Platform for our customers.
-You must be a registered customer with access to our Descartes Labs Platform before you can make use of this package with our platform.
+You must be a registered customer with access to the platform before you can make use of this package.

 The documentation for the latest release can be found at [https://docs.descarteslabs.com](https://docs.descarteslabs.com).
 For any issues please request Customer Support at [https://support.descarteslabs.com](https://support.descarteslabs.com).